vongst/vongst.github.io/_posts/2021-10-18-graphs-ucsd.md

 - [x] Define planar graphs
 	+   graph has a drawing where no 2 edges cross

-- [ ] Decide whether a graph has an Eulerian cycle
-	+   a cycle that uses each edge exactly once

 Graph colouring
 - [ ] Prove that planar graphs can be colored in 6 colors

 Route problems
+- [ ] Decide whether a graph has an Eulerian cycle
+	+   a cycle that uses each edge exactly once
 - [ ] Compute minimum spanning trees

-- [ ] Determine connected components of a graph
+- [ ] Define augmenting paths in networks

+Network flow
 - [ ] Describe matchings in bipartite graphs
 - [ ] Develop an algorithm for the stable matching problem
+- [ ] Compute maximum flows in graphs

+Everything else
+- [ ] Determine connected components of a graph
 - [ ] Analyze Ramsey numbers
 - [ ] Review cliques, independent sets, and vertex covers
-- [ ] Define augmenting paths in networks

-Network flow
-- [ ] Compute maximum flows in graphs

 ***